COVID-19 alert: Read about eased restrictions for businesses in Greater Brisbane from 1am, Friday 22 January.

-General licensing information
+General licensing information for explosives and fireworks

 Explosives are classified as a dangerous good and restrictions generally apply to handling explosives throughout their entire life cycle.

 In Queensland, you need a licence or permit for most explosives activities.
 Often, each separate activity will require its own licence or permit.

 You can apply for an explosives licence or permit for: